Bintina/Bintina/README.md

 - 👋 Hi, I’m @Bintina
-- 👀 I’m interested in Mobile Application Product Design, Android and building websites the gooey way.
+- 👀 I’m interested in Mobile Application Product Design, Android and building websites the gui way.
 - 🌱 I’m currently learning Kotlin
 - 💞️ I would love to learn from more experienced developers and work in diverse spaces.
 - 📫 binti@bintinabytes.com